awsdocs/amazon-opensearch-service-developer-guide/doc_source/configuration-api.md

 ### UpdateDomainConfig<a name="configuration-api-actions-updatedomainconfig"></a>

 Modifies the configuration of an OpenSearch Service domain, such as the instance type and the number of instances\.
-You need to specify only the values that you want to update\.
+You only need to specify the values that you want to update\.

-#### Syntax<a name="w40aac37b9c85b5"></a>
+#### Syntax<a name="w46aac37b9c87b5"></a>

 ```
 POST https://es.us-east-1.amazonaws.com/2021-01-01/opensearch/domain/domain-name/config